Random matrices in service of ML footprint: ternary random features with no performance loss

 \subsection{Contributions}

-Our main results are summarized as follows. \begin{enumerate} \item By considering a high-dimensional Gaussian mixture model for the data, we show (Theorem~\ref{th2}) that for ${\bf K}$ defined in (\ref{eq:def_K}), $\|{\bf K}-\tilde{{\bf K}}\| \to 0$ as $n, p \to \infty$, where $\tilde{{\bf K}}$ is a random matrix \emph{independent} of the law of ${\bf w}$, and depends on the nonlinear $\sigma(\cdot)$ \emph{only} via its generalized Gaussian moments $\mathbb{E}[\sigma'(z)]$ and $\mathbb{E}[\sigma''(z)]$ for $z \sim \mathcal N(0,1)$. \item We exploit this result to propose a computationally efficient random features approach, called Ternary Random Features (TRFs), with (asymptotically) the same limiting kernel as \emph{any} random features-type kernel matrices ${\bf K}$ of the form (\ref{eq:def_K}), while inducing no multiplication and $b$ times less memory storage for its computation, with $b$ the number of bits to store full precision values, e.g., $b = 32$ in the case of a single-precision floating-point format. \item We provide empirical evidence on various random-features based algorithms, showing the computational and storage advantages of the proposed TRF method, while achieving competitive performances compared to state-of-the-art random features techniques.
-As a first telling example, in Figure~\ref{fig:logistic-covtype-different-kernels} on the Cov-Type dataset from the UCI ML repository,\footnote{\href{http://archive.ics.uci.edu/ml/index.php}{http://archive.ics.uci.edu/ml/index.php}} TRFs achieve similar logistic regression performance as the LP-RFF method proposed by ~\cite{zhang2019low}, with $8$ times less memory, and $32$ times less memory than the Nyström approximation of the Gaussian kernel (using full precision $32$ bits)~\citep{williams2001using}; see the shift in the x-axis (memory).
-The code for reproducing our experiments is available at \url{https://github.com/hafizTiomoko/TernaryRandomFeatures}. \end{enumerate}
+Our main results are summarized as follows. \begin{enumerate} \item By considering a high-dimensional Gaussian mixture model for the data, we show (Theorem~\ref{th2}) that for ${\bf K}$ defined in (\ref{eq:def_K}), $\|{\bf K}-\tilde{{\bf K}}\| \to 0$ as $n, p \to \infty$, where $\tilde{{\bf K}}$ is a random matrix \emph{independent} of the law of ${\bf w}$, and depends on the nonlinear $\sigma(\cdot)$ \emph{only} via its generalized Gaussian moments $\mathbb{E}[\sigma'(z)]$ and $\mathbb{E}[\sigma''(z)]$ for $z \sim \mathcal N(0,1)$. \item We exploit this result to propose a computationally efficient random features approach, called Ternary Random Features (TRFs), with asymptotically the same limiting kernel as \emph{any} random features-type kernel matrices ${\bf K}$ of the form (\ref{eq:def_K}), while inducing no multiplication and $b$ times less memory storage for its computation, with $b$ the number of bits to store full precision values, e.g., $b = 32$ in the case of a single-precision floating-point format. \item We provide empirical evidence on various random-features based algorithms, showing the computational and storage advantages of the proposed TRF method, while achieving competitive performances compared to state-of-the-art random features techniques.
+As a first telling example, in Figure~\ref{fig:logistic-covtype-different-kernels} on the Cov-Type dataset from the UCI ML repository, TRFs achieve similar logistic regression performance as the LP-RFF method proposed by ~\cite{zhang2019low}, with $8$ times less memory, and $32$ or $16$ times less memory than the Nyström approximation of the Gaussian kernel (using full precision of $32$ or $16$ bits)~\citep{williams2001using}; see the shift in the x-axis (memory) of Figure~\ref{fig:logistic-covtype-different-kernels}. \end{enumerate}